matiasgolman/matiasgolman.github.io/_pages/about.md

 I work on labour economics topics, specialising on skills demand, informal employment and economic development.

 I am available for interviews in the 2025/26 Job Market.
-You can reach me at matias dot golman at nottingham dot ak dot uk.
+You can reach me at matias.golman@nottingham.ak.uk.